What is The Best Way to Remove Mold in Your Home or Office?

 Years of experience and knowledge ensure that potential future issues are identified, and the mold is completely eradicated, protecting you and your family from the hazardous side effects of living with a mold infestation.

-Professional Mold Inspection and Mold Remediation in Boston, MA
+Professional Mold Inspection and Mold Remediation in Spokane, WA

 Does mold removal sound daunting?
 We’re here to help!
 Our trained technicians at My Pure Environment want to make things easy for you.
-Our newest location, here in Boston, Massachusetts provides all the same services as our west coast locations.
+Our location in Spokane, Washington provides all the same services as our east coast locations.

 Our expert team knows exactly what removes mold and the best way to remove mold so that it doesn’t come back or pose a health threat to you and your family.
 Contact us today for a free consultation!